ctweng/androidAppPractice/week5_tumblrsnap/README.md

 * [v] User can take a picture, apply a filter, and upload that image to tumblr
   * [v] User can select a photo from camera roll, apply a filterand post
   * [v] User can select between multiple photo filters such as blur, grey, sepia
-* [ ] Theme and style the app for a pleasant UI and UX experience
+* [v] Theme and style the app for a pleasant UI and UX experience
-* [ ] Add the ability for users to comment on photos
+* [v] Add the ability for users to comment on photos
 * [v] Use a drop-down menu group from the ActionBar for logging out

 The following **additional** features are implemented: